jhunschejones/Dani-Animals-3/README.md

 Like any project, troubleshooting was the biggest challenge with this application.
 As I continue to work on separation of concerns, it is becoming more important than ever to form a clear schema of how the application is laid out.
 When a problem arises, this then enables me to trace it back through the application efficiently and find the source.

+### Update 1
+After the first deploy of this app, I found some elements that needed to be addressed.
+In my first update, I re-worked the user interface to be a little cleaner and easier to use.
+I cleaned out duplicate CSS code and fixed my error handling for when a user tries to input a blank field.

 ## Outcome
-The final application looks clean and simple, but it can functionally pull data from my MongoDB database and fill the table.
+The final application looks clean and simple, but it can functionally pull data from my MongoDB database to fill a table.
 It can also add new entries and delete current entries without requiring a page refresh.
-One layout challenge I was especially proud of overcoming is the scrolling animals table.
+One layout challenge I was especially proud of overcoming is the scrolling 'animals' table.
 Once the entries reach a certain number, it will allow you to scroll down, instead of just pushing the content off the page.
-There is currently no UPDATE function in this application, so adding that feature may be a future project.
+There is currently no UPDATE function in this application, so adding that feature will be part of a future project.

+### Take a Look
 As an additional challenge, I hosted my database on mLab and deployed my app on Heroku!
 Check it out [here](https://dani-animals-3.herokuapp.com/)!